matloff/fastStat/README.md

 So far, we've discussed only ad hoc estimators, set up for a specific purpose.
 It would be nice to have general ways of forming estimators.
-The two most common such techniques are *Maximum Likelihood Estimation* (MLE) and the *Method of Moments* (MM).
-Let's illustrate them with a simple example, MM first.
+The two most common such techniques are *Maximum Likelihood Estimators* (MLE) and the *Method of Moments Estimators* (MME).
+Let's illustrate them with a simple example, MME first.

 **The Method of Moments**